bonn0062/GSoD/absolute_beginners.rst

 -----

-NumPy's np.flip() function allows you to easily flip the contents of an array along an axis.
-You simply specify the array you would like to reverse and the axis.
-If you don't specify the axis, NumPy will flip or reverse the contents along all of the axes of your input array.
+NumPy's **np.flip()** function allows you to flip, or reverse, the contents of an array along an axis.
+When using np.flip, specify the array you would like to reverse and the axis.
+If you don't specify the axis, NumPy will reverse the contents along all of the axes of your input array.

 **Reversing a 1D array**